-But in their civil suit, the three victims, now grown, said caseworkers interviewed them in Theron Heideman’s presence of their suspected abuser, dismissed some complaints without investigation, and failed to interview people who may have had pertinent information.
+But in their civil suit, the three victims, now grown, said caseworkers interviewed them in Theron Heideman’s presence, dismissed some complaints without investigation, and failed to interview people who may have had pertinent information.

-The children’s grandmother hired Firkins’ law firm, Van Siclen Stocks & Firkins of Auburn, to investigate and bring a claim.
+The children’s grandmother hired Firkins’ law firm, Van Siclen Stocks Firkins, to investigate and bring a claim.
 The initial lawsuit also claimed investigative missteps and oversights by the Chelan County Sheriff’s Office, but Hotchkiss and the appellate court both excluded the sheriff’s department as a defendant — even though local deputies worked with state child welfare agents to investigate the abuse reports.

 Firkins noted subsequent instances of abuse by Heideman might have been prevented if the state had acted properly to aid his clients.